travis-ci/docs-travis-ci-com/legal/refund-policy.md

 ---

 ## Upgrades, Downgrades, Plan Changes
-- All plan changes are automatically pro-rated and taken into account.
+- All plan changes are automatically pro-rated and adjusted:

+  - Plan upgrades are pro-rated and billed within 24 hours of the plan being changed

     - **Upgrade example:**
 You're on the 5-job plan.
 In the middle of your billing period, you upgrade to the 10-job plan.
 We will charge the rest of the month on the 10-job plan rate.
 We will also credit you the unused time on the 5-job plan, generating a dedicated invoice for the upgrade during the billing period.

+  - Plan downgrades are pro-rated and adjusted automatically in the next invoice

     - **Downgrade example:**
 You’re on the 10-job plan.
 In the middle of your billing period, you downgrade to the 5-job plan.
 We will charge the rest of the month on the 5-job plan rate.
 We will also credit you the unused time on the 10-job plan.

-- Plan upgrades are pro-rated and billed within 24 hours of the plan being changed
-- Plan downgrades are pro-rated and adjusted automatically in the next invoice

 ## Billing Schedule
 For monthly or yearly payment plans, the Service is billed in advance on a monthly or yearly basis respectively.